 A funnel is very useful for pouring liquid to and from bottles fast.
-And whilst it’s fun attempting to free pour EVERYTHING, you’ll waste a lot less by using a funnel.
+And while it’s fun attempting to free-pour EVERYTHING, you’ll waste a lot less by using a funnel.

-If you’ve got a Boston shaker, a cobbler shaker (also called a 3 piece shaking set) is completely unnecessary.
-They’re the old school shaking tin that you see in James Bond movies.
+If you’ve got a Boston shaker, a cobbler shaker (also called a three-piece shaking set) is entirely unnecessary.
+These are the old-school shaking tins that you see in James Bond movies.

-This is one of those bar tools that’s ‘good to have’ because they look cool but you’ll likely never use it.
-A Boston Shaker is superior in every way with the arguable exception that the cobbler shaker looks better.
+Cobbler Shakers are those bar tools that are good to have because they look cool, but you’ll likely never use them.
+A Boston Shaker is superior in every way, with the arguable exception that the cobbler shaker looks better.

-Simply due to price, this an optional item for the home bar.
-But for the serious cocktail program, a blender is extremely useful.
+Due to price, a blender is an optional item for the home bar.
+But for the serious cocktail program, a blender is handy.

-It allows you to puree your own fruits, better mix certain drinks, and easily make frozen cocktails.
+It allows you to puree your fruits, better mix certain drinks, and easily make frozen cocktails.

 They might not be suitable for every bar because of the noise, but all in all, they’ll bring your cocktail program up to that next level.

-Garnishing cocktails with cocktail picks is common practice.
-A cocktail will look far more appetising when garnished beautifully and don’t forget about those Instagram shots!
+Garnishing cocktails with cocktail picks is standard practice, as cocktails look far more appetizing when garnished beautifully.

-So investing in some metal cocktail picks could be a good idea.
-They work great for your home bar because you’ll be able to re-use them.
-But for commercial bars, I’d stick with wooden cocktail picks so you don’t have to worry about losing or cleaning them.
+Metal cocktail picks work great for your home bar because you’ll be able to re-use them, and they are relatively cheap.
+But for commercial bars, I’d stick with wooden cocktail picks, so you don’t have to worry about losing or cleaning them.

-It’s highly likely that your kitchen will already have one of these and if it doesn’t, you need to re-evaluate your kitchen equipment!
+Likely, your kitchen will already have a can opener, and if it doesn’t, you need to re-evaluate your kitchen equipment!

 Why should you have a can opener among your bar tools?

-Because every now and then you’ll want to get access to some ingredients in a can.
+Because now and then, you’ll want to get access to some ingredients in a can.
 Like coconut cream (for a Pina Colada) or pineapple juice (canned pineapple juice is usually better than bottled pineapple juice).